tangentyh/notes-of-tan/docs/backend/database.md

 1. isolation levels
    - see [`SET TRANSACTION`](./SQL_notes.md#SET-TRANSACTION)
    - snapshot isolation (SI) — [zhihu](https://zhuanlan.zhihu.com/p/54979396), read from the snapshot with values committed before the transaction’s start timestamp (no phantom read), first committer wins when write-write conflict
-     - example — Google Percolator
+     - example — Google Percolator, `REPEATABLE READ` in MySQL

 1. consistent read — isolation: A read operation that uses snapshot information to present query results based on a point in time, regardless of changes performed by other transactions running at the same time
    - related isolation level — `READ COMMITTED` and `REPEATABLE READ` isolation levels